pseudotexan/spicemanager-tutorial/docs/source/index.rst

 The goal of this script is to optimize the L and C values to smooth out a sharp input voltage pulse.
 It will search a log-spaced grid of parameter value combinations and find the set of values with the most nearly ideal result.
 We'll break down the script and explain how this happens.

+Before proceeding with this example, note that you can also find a stripped-down, single-simulation example in ``example_scripts/squid_single_simulation.py`` that shows you how to "just run NGSpice on a circuit" without extra stuff.

 **Paths and files**

 .. code-block:: python